gilesbowkett/MSPA-Update-Alerter/Readme.md

 How It Works
 ------------

 The site maintains a list of "Latest Pages," separated by `<br>` elements.
 The code screenscrapes this list and stores the first element in a database.
-Then, whenever the first element changes, it grabs all the new elements, opens them in your web browser, and then throws them all away, storing only the newest update in the database.
+Then, whenever the first element changes, it grabs all the new elements, opens them in your web browser, and then throws them all away, retaining only the newest update.

 Installation & Setup
 --------------------